When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Utah is a prolific sports state, boasting professional sports franchises in the NBA and MLS, which would surely draw attention should sports betting ever be legalized.

-Here are some of the professional and college teams in Utah that are popular and would draw attention on the betting scene
+Here are some of the professional and college teams in Utah that are popular and would draw attention to the betting scene

 Legal sports betting probably isn’t going to be available in Utah anytime soon but if residents of the Beehive State ever choose to travel to other states to bet online, or if legal options miraculously do arrive in Utah, these are the steps to follow to start betting.